 The Feast of Pentecost

-With this gift of the Holy Spirit to the disciples, they spread in the world to prophesy and bring the word of Jesus in a myriad of languages.
+With this gift of the Holy Spirit to the disciples, they spread in the world to prophecy and bring the word of Jesus in a myriad of languages.
 This situation can be compared to the Tower of Babel: men had sinned, and God punished them by confusing their languages.
 Here it is divine mercy that allows the disciples to speak in all the languages of the earth.
 There is also a parallel between the Jewish Shavuot, when the Hebrews receive the Torah and therefore the divine word, and Pentecost when the disciples receive the holy spirit and the ability to spread the (new) universal word throughout the earth.
-Thus all the prophecies and events found in the Hebrew Bible become prefigurations to the new faith.
+Thus, all the prophecies and events found in the Hebrew Bible become prefiguration to the new faith.
 Notably, for example, the 12 Tribes become the 12 apostles.
-Or the prophecy of Ezekiel 36:26: "I will give you a new heart and I will inspire you with a new spirit".
-And many other parallels.
+Or in following known prophecy:

 Which sites to celebrate Pentecost?
 Head to Mont Sion for: